meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 You can use MeiliSearch's filters to refine search results and create faceted search interfaces.

+While filters are more general conditions and comparisons, faceted search is a specific use-case of filters.
+Facet filters are useful when creating interfaces to help users navigate a great number of results across many broad categories.

 ## Configuring filters

 Filters use [document fields](/learn/core_concepts/documents.md#fields) to establish filtering criteria.